stat545ubc-2021/pattiey_MDA/Milestone2.md

 ### Research Question 4

 *Is there a relationship between the height and width of trees?
-Are these trees found in geographically similar areas or are they scattered throughout the city?*
+Are these larger trees found in geographically similar areas or are they scattered throughout the city?*

 Since `height_range_id` is an ID variable, it can be viewed as a categorical variable.
 Let’s look at the summary statistics of `diameter`